Rcin/IntrotoWebDev_HW/README.md

-#Respository for Intro to Web Development HW
+#Respository for Intro to Web Development HW and Class Exercises
+##A smaller heading